desec-io/desec-stack/docs/index.rst

 Getting Help
 ------------

-There are several ways of getting help:

-- Check out the documentation and usage examples at https://desec.io/
-- This documentation
-- Shoot us an email at support@desec.io
+If you need help beyond this documentation, please do not hesitate and shoot us an email at support@desec.io.

 About this document
 -------------------